KnowPulse-KnowledgeBase/helium-exporter/_episodes/02-how-to-export-rawphenotypic-data-and-germplasm-using-Helium-Data-Exporter.md

 ## How to download your pedigree and categorical data

 Helium from there will return two files for you.
 One is for pedigree data, the other is for categorical data.
-Those two files can be saved onto your local computer.
+Those two files can be saved onto your local computer, followed by load to Helium for visualization.

 ![Screenshot of main code listing](../fig/helium-exporter-3.png)